 On August 31, 2012, Landdrill International Inc. ("Landdrill") announced that it had obtained an initial order from the New Brunswick Court of Queen's Bench under the Companies Creditor Arrangement Act and effective October 12, 2012, a cease trade order was issued against Landdrill by the New Brunswick Securities Commission for failure to file its interim financial statements, and management discussion and analysis, for the period ended June 30, 2012.
 In addition, effective October 12, 2012, Landdrill's securities were suspended from trading by the TSX Venture Exchange.
 On May 30, 2013 Landdrill was declared bankrupt pursuant to the Bankruptcy and Insolvency Act.
-Jacque Monette and Ronald Goguen, directors of the Company, are also directors and officers of Landdrill.
+Jacque Monette, a directors of the Company, was also a director and an officer of Landdrill.